Welcome to Jerusalem,

 HCS operates two centers with a total of eight dental chairs.
 A team of highly skilled and experienced dentists. hygienists, technicians and dental assistants treat thousands of patients each month.
 Of these, nearly one-third receive significant subsidies.

 Many HCS patients, who include junior and high school students, soldiers, National Service volunteers, new immigrants and the mentally challenged are referred by municipal social workers.

-Regular external evaluation of the HCS quality care is provided by the Hadassah School of Community Dentistry and by the Dental Department of the Israel Ministry of Health which certifies and supervises the HCS clinics.
+Regular external evaluation of the HCS quality care is provided by the Dental Department of the Israel Ministry of Health which certifies and supervises the HCS clinics.